-We have audited the accompanying financial statements of Oceanic Wind Energy Inc. (the "Company"), which comprise the statement of financial position as at September 30, 2023 and the statements of loss and comprehensive loss, changes in shareholders' deficiency, and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying consolidated financial statements of Oceanic Wind Energy Inc. (the "Company"), which comprise the consolidated statements of financial position as at September 30, 2024 and 2023, and the consolidated statements of income (loss) and comprehensive income (loss), changes in shareholders' deficiency, and cash flows for the years then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, these financial statements present fairly, in all material respects, the financial position of the Company as at September 30, 2023 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the Company as at September 30, 2024 and 2023, and its financial performance and its cash flows for the years then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board.